Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/README.md

 The Identity extension is bundled with [Mobile Core](../README.md) and enables your app with the Experience Cloud ID (ECID).
 This service helps with the synchronization of Adobe and other customer identifiers.

-{% hint style="danger" %}
+{% hint style="warning" %}
-On web or other platforms, there might situations where this extension might not be required, and the implementation of this SDK extension on mobile apps is required.
+The implementation of this SDK extension on mobile apps is required.
+On web or other platforms, there might be situations where this extension might not be required.
 {% endhint %}

 To get started with Identity, complete the following steps: